-Your credit rating will be affected however it will be no worse than in an IVA.
+Your credit rating will be affected, however, it will be no worse than in an IVA(individual voluntary arrangement).
 Over time, you will be able to restore your credit history and rating to its original position.

 Bankruptcy should only be used in extreme circumstances and where all other avenues have been exhausted.

 Bankruptcy is a public process and your assets and disposable income are converted into cash to repay some of or all of your outstanding credit commitments to your creditors.

 This section offers you an overview of the Bankruptcy process.
 If you have any questions regarding bankruptcy, please contact our advisors on 01623 551133 who will answer any questions that you might have.

 Bankruptcy is a last resort for those who are insolvent, which means they are unable to pay back their debts.